Dr. Ann D. Bieber

 Dr. Bieber was named the college’s fifth president in July 2014.
 Dr. Bieber earned her doctorate of educational leadership and management from Capella University, her master of public administration degree from Kutztown University and her bachelor of science degree from Cedar Crest College.

-Cindy Haney is the vice president for Enrollment Services.
-She oversees financial aid, admissions, registration and records, institutional research and effectiveness and High School Connections.
-She earned her master’s degree from La Salle University and her bachelor’s from Indiana University of Pennsylvania.
+Dr. Cindy Haney is the vice president for Enrollment Management.
+She oversees financial aid, admissions, registration and records, institutional research and effectiveness, and High School Connections.
+She earned her Doctorate in Higher Education Leadership from Delaware Valley University, a master’s degree from La Salle University, and her bachelor’s from Indiana University of Pennsylvania.

 Stefanie Nester is the vice president for Finance and Administrative Services.
 She is responsible for the finances of the college including budgeting, purchasing, the bursar’s office; as well as human resources, public safety and security, and the management and operations of the college’s facilities.
 She earned her M.B.A. in management from DeSales University and her bachelor’s degree in business administration from Bloomsburg University.